theheatherloop/Projects/C++/README.md

 # C++ Projects
-Some small projects I made using C# and .NET Framework
+Some small projects I made using C++

  <br/>